 A member of the NSW Police Force (Offender 6) searched and printed a copy of the profile of the fictitious name and supplied it to yet another offender.
 All offenders including the police officer who accessed the computer, were arrested and charged.
 The police officer was sentenced to full time imprisonment.

-Police charges: offenders 1,2, and 3 were charged with Selling Firearms on an Ongoing Basis contrary to section 51B(1) Firearms Act with a potential penalty of 20 years and a standard non-parole period of 10 years.
+Offenders 1,2, and 3 were charged with Selling Firearms on an Ongoing Basis contrary to section 51B(1) Firearms Act with a potential penalty of 20 years and a standard non-parole period of 10 years.
 Specifically, it must be demonstrated that the offender sold a firearm on 3 separate occasions within a 12 month period.

 Offenders 1, 2, 3 and 5 were charged with Knowingly Participate in a Criminal Group pursuant to section 93T(1) Crimes Act 1900 which provides for a maximum penalty of 5 years imprisonment.
 The object of the criminal syndicate was to obtain financial reward through the supply of firearms.